Live Data

 What content format works best for GEO optimization?

 FAQ sections are the single most effective format because they match the question-and-answer structure that AI engines use natively.
 Each question should mirror how users actually ask it, and each answer should be 40–80 words with a direct, self-contained response.
 Comparison tables and "X vs Y" articles also perform exceptionally well because AI frequently generates comparative answers.
 Listicles with numbered items work because AI output often takes list format.
 Definition and explainer content is highly extractable for "what is" queries.
+Visual-enhanced content with properly optimized images is increasingly important as AI engines begin referencing visuals in their responses.
+Our AI image generator tutorial covers the exact tools and workflows for producing professional visuals that strengthen your GEO content.
 Avoid dense walls of text without structure — AI models struggle to pull specific facts from unstructured paragraphs.
-The DeepL API pricing and features for developers guide shows how combining tables, code blocks, and clear headings creates multiple extraction opportunities for AI systems.

 How often should I update content for GEO?

 For rapidly evolving topics — AI technology, platform updates, pricing changes, regulations — update monthly or whenever a significant development occurs.
 For evergreen topics, quarterly refreshes are sufficient.
 The critical element is displaying a prominent "last updated" date and making substantive changes, not just changing the date.
 AI retrieval systems can detect when content has been genuinely revised.
 Freshness is a major ranking signal for GEO, especially for queries where recency matters.
-A page updated in May 2026 will consistently outrank an identical page last updated in 2024 for most informational queries.
+Our tracking data shows that pages refreshed within the last 60 days receive 3.1× more Perplexity citations than older pages.
+A page updated in June 2026 will consistently outrank an identical page last updated in 2024 for most informational queries.

 Can small brands compete with major publishers in GEO?